 Song et al (2011) Protein kinase Czeta mediates micro-opioid receptor-induced cross-desensitization of chemokine receptor CCR5.
 J Biol Chem 286 20354 PMID: 21454526

 Krook-Magnuson et al (2011) Ivy and neurogliaform interneurons are a major target of μ-opioid receptor modulation.
 J Neurosci 31 14861 PMID: 22016519

 Happel et al (2008) DAMGO-induced expression of chemokines and chemokine receptors: the role of TGF-β1.
 Front Cell Neurosci 83 956 PMID: 18252865

 Do you know of a great paper that uses CTAP from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 Written by Sonia Tucci, Lynsay Kobelis and Tim Kirkham, this review provides a synopsis of the increasing number of peptides that have been implicated in appetite regulation and energy homeostasis; putative roles of the major peptides are outlined and compounds available from Tocris are listed.

 The key feature of drug addiction is the inability to stop using a drug despite clear evidence of harm.
 This poster describes the brain circuits associated with addiction, and provides an overview of the main classes of addictive drugs and the neurotransmitter systems that they target.